MedYassineWerdani/Predicting-Student-Depression/README.md

    - Baseline model with strong interpretability
    - Standardized features for better performance

-4. **Ensemble Model**
-   - Combines predictions from all three models
-   - Simple averaging of probabilities
-   - More robust than individual models

 ### Model Training Process:
 - Data split into 80% training and 20% test sets
 - StandardScaler applied for Logistic Regression